mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 or 3 employees, (working *very* hard!).
 Well that would be the sensible choice.
 So the extra people must be there for a good reason.
 But you would not add *more* people than needed.
 That would cut the amount of loot to go round.
-So there must be counter-vailing forces, pushing and pulling for hiring or reducing people.
+So there must be counter-veiling forces, pushing and pulling for hiring or reducing people.

-The British Mid-Century Ecnomist Roald Coase came up with a theory of the firm to explain this struggle - that a firm size (number of employees) is an equilibrium between getting your work done through external contracts, and getting the work done internally by employees.
-Coase's Theory of the Firm says that the *transaction costs* of each (ie finding a external provider, verifying they are secure, can meet your needs, or training up a new employee etc) determine the total cost of providing a service, and so determine whether it is better to hire a new employee rather than looking out for a contract provider.
+The British Mid-Century Ecnomist Roald Coase came up with a *theory of the firm* to explain this struggle - that a firm size (number of employees) is an equilibrium between getting your work done through external contracts, and getting the work done internally by employees.
+Coase's Theory of the Firm says that the *transaction costs* of each (ie finding a external provider, verifying they are secure, can meet your needs, versus training up a new employee) determine the total cost of providing a service, and so determine whether it is better to hire a new employee rather than looking out for a contract provider.

 Now of course, software and the internet is changing these transaction costs, and so changing the equilibrium point of firms sizes.
 And as form sizes change, they change governance structures as well.
 The trend looks to be *smaller*.
 But to really take advantage of Coase's thoery, a firm needs to be more than automated, it needs to be *programmable*.

 Just what is a programmable company?